rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-1.5.0.txt

 - eliminate several race condition in connection and channel closure that could result in deadlock
 - always respond to a server's 'connection.close' and 'channel.close'
+- prevent interference between interal locking on channels and application-level locking

 enhancements
 - remove tickets and realms